JontySinai/jontysinai.github.io/about.md

 ---
 layout: page
-title: Hello world, my name is Jonty
+title: Hello world, my name is Jonty.
 permalink: /about/
 ---
 Welcome to my blog.
 I'm currently studying mathematics at Cambridge University.
 I'm curious about the world, and am taking this journey one step at a time.
 Mathematics is something that I stumbled upon during university, and the more I learned, the more hooked I became.

 It is said that mathematics is the language of the universe, and I see it everywhere: patterns, colour, diversity, relationships, intelligence.
-I'm on this journey because I think I've found my True North, and that means believing in more.
+In some sense, the goal of mathematics is to develop this language of the universe and use it to understand the universe in its entirety.
+This has been done for the physical world since Ancient times.
+Today, however we are faced with the emergence of an exciting new paradigm in mathematics - an understanding of the abstract mind: from memory, to imagination to consciousness and intelligence in its entirety.

+This to me is the most exciting journey to be on.
+I call it my True North, and it all started with the question: what do I believe in.